novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-123.md

 Last time, he said he wouldn't go public immediately to avoid interference.

-"I always have to be cautious."

-Kim Ah-young realized that a natural approach was necessary.
+Kim Ah-young realized that a cautious, natural approach was necessary.

 Especially since if Jungle entered the American market and she rashly suggested partnering with Guseong Group's branch, it could make their relationship awkward.